 COMPANY built Google’s typeahead search box as a Magento plugin.
 It boosts search-to-purchase conversion and AOV.

 This is packed with concrete, compelling detail.
-This let the reviewer immediately visualize the product, by comparing it to a familiar one.
+This let the investor immediately visualize the product, by comparing it to a familiar one.
 It says a product or prototype exists (note the past tense on “built”).
 It mentions the tech stack (Magento) and the market for the product (non-technical SMBs who use Magento).
 It demonstrates that the founders understand e-commerce as a business model.
 It gives two compelling reasons to use the product.
 It also avoids marketing fluff (like “cutting-edge”), which pitch-weary reviewers are utterly immune to.
 This pitch makes the reviewer want to know more.

 Clarity is particularly important when you’re tackling recently popular ideas, like blockchains or machine learning.
 Some founders interested in it might be world-class experts; many more read about it in the newspaper, and cannot discuss it in more depth than a newspaper article.
 You want to quickly demonstrate that you’re not just another founder chasing the fad.